 The drought data are in the form of summer (June–August) averages of the Palmer Drought Severity Index (PDSI).
 Negative PDSI values indicate dry conditions, while positive values indicate wet conditions.
 PDSI values generally fall between -6 and +6.

-North American Drought Atlas (NADA) (Version 2a) and LAS Visualization
+- North American Drought Atlas (NADA) (Version 2a)

 Cook et al. 2008 reconstruction of North American summer PDSI using a 2.5° x 2.5° grid.
 Updated PDSI values from Cook et al. 2004.
 Temporal coverage is 0–2006 AD.
 The full dataset is also available for download as a netCDF collection.